Does Battery Storage Qualify for the Federal Investment Tax Credit?

-The Federal Investment Tax Credit (also known as the ITC) is a federal tax break for installing solar panels on your home or business, which reduces the cost of installation, and will shorten the amount of time it takes to break even on your investment.
+The solar investment tax credit (ITC) is a federal tax incentive for installing solar panels on your home or business, which reduces the cost of solar installation and will shorten the amount of time it takes to break even on your investment.

 Can A Solar Battery Be Installed On An Existing System?

 In most cases, solar batteries can be added to an existing solar system.
 Depending on the system’s design and the inverter used, updates may be required before the solar system can support a battery.
 Because of the complexities involved, we only add batteries to systems we originally installed.

 It’s more cost-effective to install solar panels and battery storage at the same time.
 But, if you want to go solar now and aren’t ready to invest in a battery bank, we can install a “battery-ready” system.
 A battery-ready system is set up to support battery storage so it can be easily added at a later date.